Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Other Schr oder restrictions of Baxter objects

 Figure~\ref{fig:SPPgrowth} shows an example of the growth of a Schr\"oder PFP $F$ of dimension $(4,2)$ having label $(3,1)$.
 The segment $p_F$ (the topmost internal segment of $F$ which meets the right border and forms a T-junction of type \tikz[scale=0.15]{ \draw (0,1) -- (2,1); \draw (1,1) -- (1,0); } with an internal segment of $F$) is highlighted in bold line.

-\begin{remark} In the same fashion, we can define a subfamily of PFP enumerated by the Catalan numbers, and prove that they grow according to rule~\eqref{rule:Catalan}.
+\begin{remark} In the same fashion, we can define a subfamily of PFP enumerated by the Catalan numbers, and prove that they grow according to rule~\eqref{rule:Catalan} (the label $k$ of a Catalan PFP is one greater than the number of internal segments meeting its upper border).
 A Catalan PFP would be a PFP as in Definition~\ref{PFP}, whose internal segments avoid the configuration \tikz[scale=0.25]{ \draw (0,0) -- (2,0); \draw (1,0) -- (1,1); }.
-The proof that they grow according to rule~\eqref{rule:Catalan} is omitted, but very similar to that of Theorem~\ref{thm:SchPFP}. \end{remark}
+The proof that they grow according to rule~\eqref{rule:Catalan} is omitted, but very similar to that of Theorem~\ref{thm:SchPFP}.

+We point out that a different proof that these Catalan PFP (considered up to a $-90^\circ$ rotation) are enumerated by the Catalan numbers has been given in \cite[Example $\mathbb{F}_{13}$ in the Appendix]{Brak}, giving a product rule for Catalan PFP which corresponds to the standard Catalan product rule. \end{remark}